Secure CheckoutPersonal information is secured with SSL technology.

-Recent Advances in Application of Fungi and Fungal Metabolites: Applications in Healthcare presents an account of recent development and applied aspects of fungi and its metabolites in the healthcare sector.
-Chapters are written by eminent researchers emphasizing the incredible role of fungi and its metabolites in the field of medicine.
-This book offers reference material to all mycologists working on exploration and usage of medicinal aspects of fungi and fungal metabolites.
+New and Future Developments in Microbial Biotechnology and Bioengineering: Recent Advances in Application of Fungi and Fungal Metabolites: Applications in Healthcare presents an account of recent development and applied aspects of fungi and its metabolites in the healthcare sector.
+Chapters are written by eminent researchers, emphasizing the incredible role of fungi and its metabolites in the field of medicine.
+This book offers reference material to all mycologists working on the exploration and usage of medicinal aspects of fungi and fungal metabolites.

 - Introduces the aspects and advances of fungi and fungal metabolites in healthcare

-- Includes a description of traditional uses, modern practices of harnessing the potential of fungi and its metabolites in healthcare
+- Includes a description of traditional uses and modern practices on how to harness the potential of fungi and its metabolites in healthcare applications

-- Provides details about usage of fungi and its metabolites in medical purposes
+- Provides details surrounding the use of fungi and its metabolites in medical purposes

 Researchers at universities, scientists and students, industries, and government agencies interested in bioprocess engineering/microbial biotechnology, agriculture, food producing, biomedicine, drug manufacture and all disciplines related to microbial biotechnology

-- Prospective of macro-fungal metabolites in human health
+- Prospects for macro-fungal metabolites in human health

 2. Endophytic fungi: A New Hope for Drug Discovery